TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

 In your Applications folder, find "Utilities" and double click "Terminal".
 Alternatively, using Spotlight (<kbd>Cmd</kbd> + <kbd>Space</kbd>) or Launchpad, type "Terminal".

-The rest of the instructions are done inside this terminal window.
+The rest of the instructions are done inside this terminal window and if you followed all the Foundations instructions, you should have already completed step 1.2 and 1.3.

 #### Step 1.2: Install Xcode